Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Introduction

-\begin{itemize} \item We propose a quantum computing formulation of balanced k-means clustering that predicts well-calibrated confidence values and provides a set of alternative clustering solutions. \item A reparametrization approach is used to compute posterior probabilities from samples that avoids exact tuning of the AQC sampling temperature. \item Extensive experiments on synthetic and real data show the calibration of our approach using simulation as well as the D-Wave Advantage 2 AQC prototype. \end{itemize}
+We demonstrate our algorithm on a D-Wave quantum computer and also perform extensive experiments in simulation.
+On real data, we show that our approach can be utilized for distributions that do not strictly follow the initial assumptions and that it is suitable for identifying ambiguous images.
+Our primary contributions are: \begin{itemize} \item A quantum computing formulation of balanced k-means clustering that predicts calibrated confidence values and provides a set of alternative clustering solutions. \item A reparametrization approach used to calibrate posterior probabilities from samples that avoids exact tuning of the AQC sampling temperature. \item Extensive experiments on synthetic and real data showing the calibration of our approach both on simulations and on the D-Wave Advantage 2 QA prototype. \end{itemize} Developing better heuristics for the NP-hard challenges of clustering and UQ presents significant difficulties for classical approaches.
+However, we are optimistic that the ongoing progress in quantum computing technology will progressively enhance the effectiveness of our algorithms.